01 of 07

 What Are Prickly Pears?

-Prickly pears – also called cactus fruit, cactus figs, Indian figs, barbary figs, and tunas – are the fruit of the Opuntia cactus plant.
-They're most commonly found in the Mediterranean, in the Southwest United States, in Mexico, in North Africa and in parts of South Africa.
+Prickly pears—also called cactus fruit, cactus figs, Indian figs, barbary figs, and tunas—are the fruit of the Opuntia cactus plant.
+They're most commonly found in the Mediterranean, Southwest United States, Mexico, North Africa, and parts of South Africa.

 02 of 07